 The principle of the machine's operation can be explained by reference to Figure 4.2.
 This shows the small prototype machine that Babbage constructed between 1828 and 1833.
 Suppose we were to set the machine to calculate the number of cannon balls in piles as described previously.
 Each of the difference terms shown at the top of Table 4.1 would be entered into one of the columns of the machine by rotating the digit wheels.
 Then the handle would be turned.
-With each rotation of the handle, the 1st difference would be added to the total.
-The 2nd difference is then added to the first difference and then the 3rd difference to the 2nd.
+With each rotation of the handle, the 1st difference and then the 3rd difference to the 2nd.
 It thus emulated in machinery the division of labour developed by de Prony.